surrealism21/openFrameworks/README.md

   - c++ 26

 This fork is probably horribly outdated because of my OCD brain renaming all the h files to hpp.
 Please use the mainline of fork if you want the latest features

+None of the code here is ai except for one time where CoPiolottoto generated a commit message (sorry)